Trashytalk/piwardrive/docs/diagnostics.rst

 ~~~~~~~~~~~~

 ``rotate_logs`` trims log files under ``/var/log`` and any additional paths
 defined in the configuration.
+Each rotated file is compressed with ``gzip`` and
-Old archives are kept for a limited number of
+only a limited number of archives are kept to avoid filling the SSD on
-cycles to prevent the SSD from filling up on unattended deployments.
+unattended deployments.